 HVAC & allergies: Get HEPA filters

 Some people mistakenly believe that the typical filters in their air conditioners and furnaces protect them from allergens.
 The truth is, these filters only keep large dirt and debris particles from damaging the equipment.
-They don’t do anything to protect your lungs.
+They don’t do anything to protect your lungs and sinuses.

 To remove allergens from your indoor air, you need high-energy particulate air filters, more commonly known as HEPA filters.
 These are the best HVAC filters for allergies.
 Made from layers of glass fibers formed into pleated paper-like material, HEPA filters trap more than 99 percent of pollen, dust and smoke.

 One caveat: HEPA filters can’t be added to every air conditioning system, because the decreased airflow can cause performance issues.
 And, your system might need modifications to accommodate these larger filters.
 Talk to your air conditioning professional before buying higher-efficiency filters for your system.